jzyxyz/SpotifyLens/README.md

 ## Features

+- Commandline shortcuts to add current track to the library.
+- Commandline shortcuts to next track.
 - Get all tracks in the *Liked Songs* library.
 - Get a list of unique & ranked artists based on the tracks from *Liked Songs*.